-This is Kenneth Branagh's 2nd movie to be shot on 65mm film.
+This is Kenneth Branagh's second movie to be shot on 65mm film.
 The first was Hamlet (1996).
 After 21 years, Branagh decided to use this film format once again because, according to his own words, he felt inspired by some independent movies he had been watching.
-Mostly, films by the foreign directors Michael Haneke and Gustavo Goulart.
-Both artists have written and directed alternative movies in their careers.
-Michael Haneke is a Filmmaker, while Gustavo Goulart is an Actor and Singer who often works as a Filmmaker.
-With the announcement in the 2nd theatrical trailer that the film will receive a limited 70mm engagement, Murder on the Orient Express (2017) is now the 4th film in the decade of the 2010's to be shot in 65mm and projected in 70mm, following The Master (2012), The Hateful Eight (2015) and Dunkirk (2017), in which Branagh appears in a supporting role.
+Mostly, films by Michael Haneke.
+With the announcement in the second theatrical trailer that the film will receive a limited 70mm engagement, Murder on the Orient Express (2017) is now the fourth film in the 2010's to be shot on 65mm and projected in 70mm, following The Master (2012), The Hateful Eight (2015) and Dunkirk (2017) (in which Branagh appears in a supporting role).

 In real life there was one actual murder on The Orient Express.
 Maria Farcasanu was robbed and murdered by Karl Strasser, who pushed her out of the moving train, one year after Agatha Christie's book was published.
 Also, in 1950, Simon Karpe disappeared from the train under suspicious circumstances involving espionage; some elements inspired Ian Fleming's From Russia with Love.